 Option pricing models require the input of highly subjective assumptions.
 The expected life of the options considered such factors as the average length of time similar option grants in the past have remained outstanding prior to exercise, expiry or cancellation and the vesting period of options granted.
 Volatility was estimated based on average daily volatility based on historical share price observations over the expected term of the option grant.
 Changes in the subjective input assumptions can materially affect the estimated fair value of the options.
 The Company amortizes the fair value of stock options on a graded basis over the respective vesting period of each tranche of stock options awarded.
-As at December 31, 2021, the unvested share option expense not yet recognized was \$472 (December 31, 2020 - \$478) which is expected to be recognized over the next 21 months.
+As at December 31, 2022, the unvested stock option expense not yet recognized was \$442 (December 31, 2021 - \$472) which is expected to be recognized over the next 15 months.